ART 19A: OIL PAINTING I

 2. Balance or positive and negative space

-3. Proportion of objects, symmetry and asymmetry
+3. Proportion of objects, symmetry, and asymmetry

-C. Painting a still-life
+3. Painting a still-life

 1. Model form using the value or tonal under-painting